 We’ve all thought about doing it – The desire usually strikes in a moment of nostalgia, or worse… loneliness.
 We’ve struggled with the question of whether or not someone with which we used to be so close would be excited to hear from us.
 Playing back memories of how things were left, what little tidbits you’ve picked up from friends or social media, and calculating the damage against how much time has gone by.

-Reaching out to an ex requires finesse.
-If you want them to reply, then both how, and when you communicate with them is critical.
-Regardless of the way things were left, it’s important for you to understand that things are not like they were before – And no matter how lonely, nostalgic, or simply friendly you’re feeling, you need to leave that familiarity at the door.
+Reaching out to an ex via text requires finesse.
+If you want your ex to reply, then both how, and when you communicate with them is critical.
+Regardless of the way things ended, it’s important for you to understand that things are not the way they were before – And no matter how lonely, nostalgic, or simply friendly you’re feeling, you need to leave that familiarity at the door.

 Respecting Their Space: 3 Tips To Keep In Mind

-So even though their phone number may have remained the same, the rules have definitely changed.
+Remember that even though their phone number might be the same, the rules have definitely changed.
 Before you type, here are 3 tips to keep things friendly when reconnecting with someone from your past:

 1. Have a Goal